The Blank Slate Internet

 notion of an encapsulated digital object.

-This can be done completely within the language of finite state machines
+This can be done completely within the language of finite state

 The notion of an encapsulated digital

-object is further extended to treat the objects as services defined within a
+object is further extended to treat the objects as services defined

 computing environment.
 Service Oriented

-Computing (Thomas Erl) is then born from the object oriented programming and
+Computing (Thomas Erl) is then born from the object oriented

 design literatures and efforts.

-However, the “object” seen as a “service” is still first school in
+However, the object seen as a service is still first school in

-nature, because the distinction between data and information is not clear.
-Data works with mechanism, deterministic
+nature, because the distinction between data and information is not

-mechanism; and information works with an interpretive process that is not,
+mechanism; and information works with an interpretive process that is

 according to second school first principles, reducible to deterministic